AminHotari/for-satrgazers/README.md

 * Features:
      *  Home Page have a navigation bar contains a route to (Home), (Search Events), (Chat Page), (About Us), (My Profile), and(Logout).
      *  Home Page contains buttons to fast access Explore, Nasa Api, and Chat Page.
+     *  Users are able to see the avilable events in website ,if they press on Search Events on top of the navigation bar.
+     *  Once users click on Chat Page on top of the navigation bar, go to the chat page.
+     *  When users click on About Us on top of the navigation bar, navigate to About Us Page.
+     *  If user click on My Profile on top of the navigation bar, navigate to user profile page.
+     *  Logout redirect to sign in page.
    ### Home Page Preview:
    ![Home page](https://user-images.githubusercontent.com/110983334/216769699-096a30be-730b-4bfa-bf03-e652325c7229.png)
 ## Login and Registration: